• Skip to primary navigation

 • There is NO NEED to add salt as we are not cooking the chard.

-• When blanching the stems and the leaves, please do not leave them for too long.
+• When blanching the stems and the leaves, please do not leave them too long.
 You do not want to cook the chard during this process.

 • Start the timer (3 minutes for stalks and 1-2 minutes for the leaves) when the water returns to a rolling boil after adding the chard pieces.